On Explicit Stochastic Differential Algebraic Equations: Preliminaries

-If there exist continuous stochastic processes $x(\cdot,\omega):I \to U$ and $u(\cdot,\omega): I \to V$, where $I = [0,a)$ and $0<a<\infty$, that are adapted to $\{\mathcal{F}_t\}$ and satisfy the SDE as well as the algebraic equation in the mean square sense (as in case of stochastic differential equations), then the SDAE is said to have a \textbf{\textit{local solution}}.

-In this article the term \textit{solution} should be considered as {local solution}, unless explicitly specified.
+If there exist continuous stochastic processes $x(\cdot,\omega):I \to U$ and $u(\cdot,\omega): I \to V$, where $I = [0,a)$ and $0<a<\infty$, that are adapted to $\{\mathcal{F}_t\}$ and satisfy the SDE as well as the algebraic equation in the mean square sense (as in case of stochastic differential equations), then the SDAE is said to have a \textbf{\textit{local solution}} upto the random time of exiting $U\times V$.
+In this article the term \textit{solution} should be considered as {local solution} upto the random time of exiting $U\times V$, unless explicitly specified.
 For convenience, a stochastic process $y(t,\omega)$ will be simply written as $y(t)$.